shun60s/pytorch-prednet-practice/README.md

 - to add log output
 - to add cpu for function check.
 Actual train needs GPU.
 - to add option load-last and last-epoch to resume train.
+- to add preprocess_data.py that make a dataset from mp4 files

 ## data train loss